Configuring Backup Proxies

 - Backup from Storage Snapshots over IO Visor on ESXi hosts.
 The IO Visor is a Cisco HyperFlex software module that runs on every ESXi host that is a part of the Cisco HyperFlex cluster.
 It presents HyperFlex NFS datastores to the ESXi hosts and optimizes the data paths in the HyperFlex cluster.

-The backup over IO Visor is the preferred method.
+Backup over IO Visor is the preferred method.
 It provides the high speed of VM data reading and balances the load across the HyperFlex cluster.
 To read VM data over IO Visor, backup proxies must be connected to the same HyperFlex data network as the processed VMs.
 You must also configure a firewall rule on the ESXi hosts to allow Veeam Backup & Replication to interact with the IO Visor.
 For more information, see Configuring Firewall Rules for Cisco HyperFlex IOVisor Processing.

 If the firewall rules are not configured, Veeam Backup & Replication will fail over to Backup from Storage Snapshot over the HyperFlex Controller Cluster IP by default.